 12. Follow up!

-A thank-you letter is just as important after a Skype interview as it is in an in-person interview.
-Avoid following up on Skype, though, unless the interviewer requests it!
+A thank-you letter is just as important after a video interview as it is in an in-person interview.
+Avoid following up on Skype or the tool you used, unless the interviewer requests it.

 Adapted from Alexandra Whittaker August 1, 2013 “13 tips for nailing a Skype interview”